Yahoo may rethink use of cash from Alibaba deal

 As part of Mayer's review, Yahoo said, she would look at the company's growth and acquisition strategy, the restructuring plan launched by her predecessor, and Yahoo's cash and capital allocation strategy.

-Mayer is the latest in a string of executives to try revive Yahoo, a one-time Web pioneer which has seen its revenue fall amid competition from Google and Facebook Inc (FB.O), a nd changes in the online advertising market.
+Mayer is the latest in a string of executives to try revive Yahoo, a one-time Web pioneer which has seen its revenue fall amid competition from Google and Facebook Inc, and changes in the online advertising market.

 Analysts expect the 37-year-old Mayer, whose background is in computer science, to focus on bolstering Yahoo's technology and online products rather than working on media and content partnerships as the company seemed to be doing before her arrival.